hl7au/au-fhir-pd/pages/_includes/guidance.md

 <br/>

 ### Location Relationships
 - Endpoints referenced from a Location are used to communicate with the Location itself (e.g. the building management), and not the HealthcareService or PractitionerRole at that Location.
+For this reason, clients should not use Endpoint references on Locations.

 - Hours of operation at a Location are for the Location itself rather than the times any HealthcareService or PractitionerRole is available.
 Directory clients should be using the HealthcareService or PractitionerRole available times.